mac-comp127/emoji-vacation/README.md

 - Implement createForest using existing createTree
 - Implement createMountains using existing createLayerOfMountains
+- Have forests and mountains only sometimes (using the percentChance helper)
 - Do the slide show while loop (they'll need pointers on removeAll and pause)

 Tasks that are probably optional challenges: